conda-forge/conda-forge.github.io/src/orga/subteams.rst

 This team will operate via the following rules

 - only members of ``core`` can be on this sub-team
-- this sub-team will report its activity to core at all ``core`` meetings
+- this sub-team will report its activity to core at all attended ``core`` meetings
 - this sub-team will not approve or deny access to funds unless instructed to via the method specified by the conda-forge governance document.